Attack of the Killer B-Sides

-Attack of the Killer B-Sides is the third EP by American rock band A Day to Remember.
+Attack of the Killer B-Sides is the third EP by the American rock band A Day to Remember.
 It was released on May 25, 2010, through Victory.
 First vinyl releases of the EP were on clear white smoke (200 copies), toxic green (1300 copies), and pink vinyl (500 copies), the latter being a Hot Topic exclusive release.
 Pre-orders were taken a couple of weeks before on May 17.

 Content

 The EP features 4 songs, all recorded at The Wade Studios by Andrew Wade in Ocala, Florida and were previously released in some form by the band, though not on an album: